bussidn/NoNull-Workshop/README.md

 But they both do the exact same thing.

+If you notice, we are able to compose two functions when the return type of the first one called is the same as the entry type of the second one we want to call.
+That the same type we used to store the intermediary variable in.

 # Production issues starts to kick in

 OK so your application is in production and handles most cases correctly.